cicilishuaili/Flask/README.md

 **problems encountered/ lessons learned**

 * _Figuring out Flask._ Took a few scattered tries to pick up.
-Been wanting to play a bit with HTML that was more than changing colors, hopefully all good from here.
+Been wanting to play a bit with HTML that was more than changing colors.
+* _Think carefully about global vars._ Was pointed out about the dangers.
+Think about multiple user requests.
 * _Figuring out json format._ Pretty good once structure becomes clear.
 * _Storing API key as a config variable._ Always good to know.
 * _Running Heroku locally._ Using Pipenv to create a virtualenv and install dependencies.